juristr/juristr.github.com/content/blog/how-remote-work-improved-my-sleep.md

 ## Sleep less, get more done!

 Yep, I definitely had that phase.
 I still stay up late sometimes after work, to finish that blog post (just as right now) which has been in the drafts for a while, or play around with that side project.
-But it happens less often (maybe I’m just getting old...and yes, kids play a role as well :smiley:)
+But it happens less often (maybe I’m just getting old...and yes, kids play a role there as well :smiley:)

 And there was no way around that.
 When I switched to my last work, I also did some freelancing on the side mainly as a coach giving workshops.
 What that means is to work 8 hours a day at your job and then in the evening preparing an upcoming workshop or some talk for a conference.

 And I think that’s fine and sometimes needed as you have to push harder to get things through and reach some goals.
 The important part is to keep in mind it’s only for a limited time, and **that you have something to balance that**.
 Especially regarding the latter, I usually recovered sleep over the weekend, where I often got up to 10hrs a night.
-In addition I did work out a lot, to be able to deal with the additional stress and give the body a way to release it.
+In addition, I did work out a lot, to be able to deal with the additional stress and give the body a way to release it.

 ## Monitoring Health and Sleep

-I love all kinds of stats, graphs and stuff.
+I love all kinds of stats and graphs.
 I’ve been using [Gyroscope](https://gyrosco.pe/) for a while.
-It is kinda an aggregator for metrics all around you body and health, pulling data from various sources such as Fitbit (or others) for fitness related metrics, using [RescueTime](https://www.rescuetime.com/) to track things like productivity when in front of the computer etc. The goal is to give you a complete picture of your body state.
+It is kinda an aggregator for metrics all around your body and health, pulling data from various sources such as Fitbit (or others) for fitness related metrics, using [RescueTime](https://www.rescuetime.com/) to track things like productivity when in front of the computer etc. The goal is to give you a complete picture of your body state.

 Some people may think it’s crazy, but “what you cannot measure, you cannot improve”, right?
 Gyroscope also tracks sleep (via it’s sleep AI, or pulled from Fitbit, Apple Watch,...).
 The main goal is to have metrics and graphs in place that give you a good overview of how you’re performing and whether you should take action to improve things.